 Teams grow beyond chat

 I think this rings true for Slack similarly, but the value proposition for Slack always seems to be chat.
 For Yammer, it wasn’t about chat but “the culture”, which I’m not sure is actually enforced through a tool but actions and people.
-With Slack I am seeing the same problem I had with IRC back in 1990’s: if I’m /away for any period of hours or days, there’s a wall of text waiting to be read.
+With Slack I am seeing the same problem I had with IRC back in the 1990s: if I’m /away for any period of hours or days, there’s a wall of text waiting to be read.
 I simply cannot find the time to skim through every chat within the company, but simultaneously I’m afraid I need to read it all – there often is something I should know or understand to run my business better.
-This could become a problem for us in Teams as well, but for now even the smallest of tweaks seems to fix this.
+This could become a problem for us in Teams as well, but for now, even the smallest of tweaks seems to fix this.
 I am talking about threaded discussions, which is built-in with Teams.

 What now then?

-After sleeping over the announcement of Teams, I’ve come to an early conclusion what I want to achieve with the service.
+After sleeping over the announcement of Teams, I’ve come to an early conclusion about what I want to achieve with the service.
 It will actually be three things.

 Teams should replace Yammer and Slack but not WhatsApp

-Yammer is a mess, and I think enough has been said, blogged and tweeted about that.
-If Teams delivers – and for us it means stability, security and rapid evolution – there’s no reason to look back, at all.
+Yammer is a mess, and I think enough has been said, blogged, and tweeted about that.
+If Teams delivers – and for us, it means stability, security, and rapid evolution – there’s no reason to look back, at all.
 This applies to our internal Yammer networks.
 For external networks, I am already seeing a mass migration to Slack or Lithium.
 For Slack, it was never a big thing for us – cute, but a hassle to work with, and too expensive for us to make it work as a third party service outside Azure AD-based authentication.

 We are now moving on to Teams, starting today, and giving it a few weeks.
 We are not killing Yammer or Slack but simply abandoning them.
 There’s always the opportunity to go back but I am not sure anyone would be willing to do that, after seeing what Teams can do for us.

 For WhatsApp, we want to keep that.
-It’s so efficient, and well integrated to existing mobile platforms – and it’s mobile only.
+It’s so efficient and well-integrated to existing mobile platforms – and it’s mobile-only.
 It already replaced text messages, and the joy of sharing moments as they happen is its biggest strength.
 Teams is not – at least today – suitable for that yet.